 Every 10 years or so, stories appear in the papers detailing some person or other who has been abusing people’s trust and has been disposing of bodies incorrectly.
 This is very important to my clients and forms the basis of quite a deep ingrained distrust of crematoriums.
 In truth, these illegal disposals only ever occur with very small and usually un-licensed outfits.
 These are places that operate underneath the local-council radar.

 When I am asked if I can guarantee that the right ashes are returned, I can say yes.
-I can say this because I visit the PCS crematorium frequently.
-Usually unannounced.
-I have access to the systems they use – the paper trail they use to ensure it’s the right ashes returned to their owner.
+I can say this because I've known PCS for 25 years.
+I have seen the systems they use – the paper trail they use to ensure it’s the right ashes returned to their owner.
 I’m good at seeing when people have something to hide, and as far as I am concerned, PCS do a brilliant job for my clients.